janko-petkovic/dotfiles/README.md

 - `fd` an alternative to find to be used with `fzf` for the `sd` command.
 Dunno if it performs better but certainly gives many less graphical problems.

+## Setting up the printer
+- Insatall cups
+- Check for the drivers on arch or the AUR
+- install system-config-printer
+- follow the utility